IIInitiationnn/BloodEmporium/README.md

 - Completely automatic and hands-free - and now, fast!

 ## Notes
-- Icon packs with similar-looking icons are more likely to cause incorrect object recognition, which may result in incorrect or suboptimal selection.
 - Shaders, game filters, and colourblind modes must be disabled while using this program, as colour changes interfere with object and colour recognition.